Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 #### How It Works

 * Using `spec.dbms: "none"` directs the operator to skip the initial schema/user creation step.
-* Adding variables under the `spec.environmentVariables` section will supply connection parameters used by the EntandoApp.
+* Adding variables under the `spec.environmentVariables` section will supply connection parameters used by the VillanovaApp.
-* Keep in mind that these parameters are applied to each of the containers in the EntandoApp pod, overriding existing values.
+* Keep in mind that these parameters are applied to each of the containers in the VillanovaApp pod, overriding existing values.

 ### Liquibase Migration

-Beginning with Entando 7.0, the EntandoApp Engine modules include automatic Liquibase migrations to manage structural changes to databases running on MySQL or PostgreSQL.
+Beginning with Villanova, the EntandoApp Engine modules include automatic Liquibase migrations to manage structural changes to databases running on MySQL or PostgreSQL.

 #### DB Migration Modes
 The parameter provided to the environment variable `DB_MIGRATION_STRATEGY` determines how required updates are applied to components of an existing database.
 Three database migration modes are supported and govern upgrade behavior:

 - `auto` (default setting): The application starts and databases are updated.
-Changes are applied to each component introduced in Entando versions 7.0 and later.
+Changes are applied to each component introduced in Villanova versions and later.
 - `disabled`: The application does not start.
 Database changes are detected but not implemented.
 The application indicates which components require updates.
 - `generate_sql`: The application does not start but generates the SQL scripts to upgrade databases manually.